 Especially for writers who plan to self-publish, having your work edited and proofread is almost a necessity in today’s crowded market.
 But it’s not just about the value the editorial process adds for your readers; you can learn a great deal from working with an editor.
 By studying the changes in the edited manuscript, you can see what the editor has done to improve the text and go on to apply those lessons for yourself in other work.

-The Society for Editors and Proofreaders has compiled a collection of ”˜befores’ and ”˜afters’ – real life examples that show what a difference good editing can make – in ‘Why Edit?‘.
+The Chartered Institute of Editing and Proofreading (CIEP) has compiled a collection of ‘befores’ and ‘afters’ – real life examples that show what a difference good editing can make – in ‘Why Edit?‘.

 TYPES OF EDITORIAL WORK

 There are several different types of editorial work you can have done to your text (to confuse matters even more, UK and US/Canadian editors often use different terms to describe the same thing).
 Here are some of the main types of editorial work, listed in the order in which they follow in the publishing process: